andrewshtyka/next-16-page-transitions-zajno/README.md

 Therefore, requires page loading optimization.

 **2. Sometimes transition animation brakes (Safari)** \
-When animation is in progress, and you click on another link rapidly - Safari may skip animation and rapidly show destination page.
+Sometimes click on link to another page makes the page black, and then transitions begins.
+Happens randomly. \
-Locally it doesn't happen, only in production.
+Locally this behavior doesn't happen, only in production.

 ---